Finnish Roma: 19th century

-From the turn of the 20th century through WWII
+From the turn of the 20th century through World War II

 In early 20th-century rural Finland, nomadic Roma had established routes with farms where they regularly stayed overnight.
 In return, they helped with work on the farms.
 Men participated in field and forest work, while women helped with laundry, cleaning, cooking, and childcare.
 In addition, Roma traded horses, told fortunes, and sold handicrafts.
 Hosts were mostly modest rural people – smallholders, tenant farmers, and cottagers.
 Roma were also sometimes welcomed in rural parsonages.
 Wealthier landowners were generally more reluctant to host them.
 From the late 19th century, many Finnish municipalities began issuing regulations imposing heavy fines on households that accommodated Roma.

 Roma sometimes slept outdoors in homemade tents while traveling.
 Their belongings often traveled with them by horse and cart.
 Roma generally stayed within or near their home parishes.
 The rural population came to know the Roma in their area and often treated them quite kindly.
 As they traveled, Roma relayed news to the majority population and thus served as important messengers of local events.
 Though Romani children often did not attend school because their families lacked permanent housing.

 In 1895, the Finnish government established a committee to investigate the “Gypsy question.”
 Chaired by Reverend Alexander Gustaf Walle, the committee became known as the Walle Committee.
 Its resulting report, presented to the imperial Senate of Finland in 1900, focused on recommending how the Roma could be rapidly and effectively assimilated into the majority population.
 The committee felt that the Roma were unfit for agricultural work due to their physical and mental traits and instead suggested vocational training in handicrafts.
 However, its proposals were not implemented in practice.